 When your digestion is in a weakened state, you not only need to change our diet and eat healthier but also focus on ways to rev up your fire during the healing process.
 Remember that even healthy foods can cause disruption if you are not digesting and absorbing them properly.

 Therefore, it will be essential to simultaneously take some digestive aids, preferably directly before each meal (this helps to prepare the digestion for the food to come).
-Some great options are the Digestive Tonic Tincture, the Agni Elixir, or a Digestive Honey Infusion.

 5. Fast one day a week.

 If there are clear signs that your digestion and metabolism are not quite up to speed, a great way to give them a bit of a rest is to apply a fast one day each week for several weeks, depending on the severity of the issue.
 Ideally, you will also be choosing the same day each week to keep some consistency in the program.
 This should be planned ahead of time and set to a day that you do not have work, travel, or any strenuous activities planned.